ojaha065/simplePHPLoginSystem/README.md

 3. PHP's PDO interface or `PDO_MYSQL` driver is not available or configured properly.
  Try updating to the latest version of PHP if possible.
 Make sure you or your host enable `PDO_MYSQL`.
 4. Your host's firewall is blocking the connection.
- Make sure that your or your host's firewall is not blocking the connection to the $port.
+ Make sure that your or your host's firewall is not blocking the connection.
 5. Something else.
  Please open issue here on GitHub i and I try to figure it out.